 Ginebra San Miguel Inc. (GSMI) started 2020 with healthy volume growth in the first two months of the year.
-Volumes shrank during the ECQ, but quickly recovered soon after restrictions were eased.
+Volumes shrank during the ECQ, but quickly recovered after.
 Trade replenishments boosted sales, leading to June volumes reaching the highest monthly levels on record.

-Coming from a volume decline in the first half, GSMI's sustained, strong monthon-month rebound resulted to full-year volumes of 38.6 million cases, up 8% from 2019.
-This is attributable to the expansion of its distribution reach, continued efforts to maintain brand relevance, prompt replenishment of stocks in outlets, utilization of e-commerce channels via the San Miguel online store "The Mall", and promotion through "Ginumanfest".
+Coming from a volume decline in the first half, GSMI's sustained, strong month-on-month volume rebound resulted to full-year volumes of 38.6 million cases, up 8% from 2019.
+This is attributable to the expansion of distribution reach, continued efforts to maintain brand relevance, prompt replenishment of stocks in outlets, utilization of e-commerce channels via the San Miguel online store "The Mall", and promotion through the online Ginumanfest live concert.